 The online spreadsheets also include embark profile suggestions, a complete example embark profile, and a convenient checklist from which you can copy the quickfort commands.

-You can download a fully built Dreamfort-based fort from dffd, load it, and explore it interactively.
+If you like, you can download a fully built Dreamfort-based fort from dffd, load it, and explore it interactively.

 Visual overview